Awards and Contests

 Entries to the Jeremy Salvner Memorial Music Awards may not be returned.
 We reserve the right to use excerpts of winning compositions on our website and in other English Festival publicity, with credit given to the artists.

-Send musical entries and accompanying essays by February 1, 2008, to:
+If mailing CDs or flashdrive, send musical entries and accompanying essays by February 24, 2023, to:

 Jeremy Salvner Memorial Music Awards